 - Nocturia which is having to wake up at night to pass urine several times

-- Stress type –due to increased abdominal pressure like during lifting heavy-weight, sneezing, coughing, laughing or straining.
-(It is not due to ‘mental stress’)
+- Stress incontinence –due to increased abdominal pressure during lifting heavy-weight, sneezing, coughing, laughing or straining, typically seen due to weak sphincter and pelvic floor muscles post childbirth trauma, menopause, and surgery.
+(It is not due to ‘mental stress’),

-- Overflow type –due to overfilled bladder (imagine if you continue to pour water in a pot after filling to brim!)
+- Overflow type –due to overfilled bladder and inability to empty it completely while urinating (imagine if you continue to pour water in a pot after filling to brim!)

 - Hesitancy or difficulty in initiating urine stream